jbonato1/ASTRA/README.md

 ## weights
 In this folder there is a script to download DNN weights used for benchmarking ASTRA on dataset D1,D2,D3

-## Gitlab version
-This repo is a clone from https://github.com/jbonato1/ASTRA used for the BioRxiv version    of the manuscript.

-For updated versions of the code look at github repo: https://github.com/jbonato1/ASTRA